0xNeit/suilend/math.md

 In Suilend, debt is compounded every second.

 Compounded debt is tracked per obligation _and_ per reserve.
+Debt needs to be tracked per reserve because it affects the ctoken ratio.
+Debt needs to be tracked per obligation because otherwise users won't pay back their debt!

 This section is a bit complicated and only relevant if you want to understand the source code of the protocol.